-And what a beginning artist needs to consistently create good art is to use the right tools.
+What a beginning artist needs to consistently create it better is to use the right tools.

 When I say "use the right tools" I don't mean the type of paint or drawing material you use or the kind of paper, board or canvas you use.